SECOND CHANCE JOBS MISSION

 - Our programs offer certificates beyond the basics to include Safety Certificates, making our apprentices more valuable in the workplace.

-- Many participants will qualify for funding to offset the cost or pay for the entire pre-apprenticeship through SC Works, Pell Grants and other funding sources.
+- Many participants will qualify for funding to offset the cost or pay for the entire pre-apprenticeship through The DOL, Pell Grants and other funding sources.
 Our

 specialistsdirect candidates to funding sources based on their need and qualifications for available funds.